 The top bed sheets also provide the top covering with an extra layer of protection separate from the body.
 You can use a top sheet to protect the most costly top covering from staining or ripping if you have been hurt or have skin conditions that result in excessive sweating.

 Featuring Weavve's Cotton Flat Sheet in Persian Grey

 A top sheet might assist sleepers in maintaining a comfortable body temperature.
 Top sheets can help you regulate your temperature, which is a prominent feature and notable benefit.
 They are a pleasant addition that can absorb dampness and excess moisture.

-Moisture-wicking bedding allows you to sleep better, allowing you to wake up feeling refreshed and renewed.
+Moisture-wicking bedding in Singapore lets you to sleep better, allowing you to wake up feeling refreshed and renewed.
 On humid, hot evenings, a top sheet may effectively keep you safe from irritants.
 Moreover, moisture-repellent characteristics are inherent in some textiles.
 Hot sleepers may avoid waking up soaked in night sweats, especially during summer.